About

 As per the existing regulations, only drivers with a JAF license are eligible to contest Japan Cup’s GT3 Pro-Am and Am classes.
 But GT4 – which retains its Silver-Am and Am categories – will be opened up to all Asian drivers (subject to some criteria).

-Sugo stages the standalone season opener before Japan Cup teams join their continental counterparts at Fuji, Suzuka and Okayama.
-These three events, which each feature four 60-minute races split equally between the two series, will become collectively known as SRO GT PowerTour.
+Sugo stages the standalone season opener before Japan Cup teams join their continental counterparts at Fuji and Okayama.
+These two events, which each feature four 60-minute races split equally between the two series, are collectively known as the SRO GT PowerTour.

 TWO CHAMPIONSHIPS, COMMON REGULATIONS